Hillside Student Community School Expectations for Students 2022-2023

 - Hillside is a learning community.
 For that reason, student cell phones and similar devices must be TURNED OFF during school hours (including during lunch and break times), unless instructed or permitted by a teacher.

-- If a student uses a phone without permission, it will be confiscated for the day, and parents will be notified.
+- If a student uses a phone without permission, it will be confiscated for the day, and parents may be notified, and involve an appropriate intervention.

 - Students may make brief calls, on the school phone, during breaks with teacher permission.